jamespooley/brain-age-prediction/notes/grant-text.md

 Clinicians and researchers now view many of the most common and and debilitating psychiatric conditions as neurodevelopmental disorders.
 Viewed in this light, one strategy for diagnosing conditions such as attention-deficit/hyperactivity disorder (ADHD), autism spectrum disorder, and schizophrenia is to identify their characteristic non-normative patterns of brain development, rather than focusing on overt behavioral symptoms.
 The hope is that by identifying non-normative neurodevelopmental trajectories, drug- or behavior-based interventions can be targeted toward putting an individual back on the road towards the normative trajectory of brain development.
 As Geidd and Rapaport (2010, p.
 730) note in the context of ADHD , "clinical improvement is often mirrored by a convergence of developmental trajectories toward typical development and ... persistence of ADHD is accompanied by a progressive divergence away from typical development."

-The hope is that research on neurodevelopmental trajectories will lead the way toward mental "growth charts," psychiatric analogs of the tools used by pediatricians to identify aberrant patterns of body growth.
+The hope is that research on neurodevelopmental trajectories will lead the way toward mental "growth charts," psychiatric analogs of the common chart used by pediatricians to identify aberrant patterns of body growth (Insell, 2014b).

-Given the dynamic nature of the process of brain development (REFERENCE), many researchers are moving away from cross-sectional to longitudinal studies.

 Although neurodevelopment can be studied using indices derived from a variety of techinques (e.g., rs-fMRI), the predominant modality is structural MRI (sMRI).